semihM/project_smok/README.md

    + Details of the game events can be found [here](https://wiki.alliedmods.net/Left_4_dead_2_events)

-   + Make sure to use the event names present in the **Notifications** table present in the [first link](https://github.com/semihM/project_smok/blob/c3f631100a80913c6ad5f49fe74a24a772a03f40/2229460523/scripts/vscripts/admin_system/vslib/easylogic.nut#L194)
+   + Make sure to use the event names present in the **Notifications** table from the [first link](https://github.com/semihM/project_smok/blob/c3f631100a80913c6ad5f49fe74a24a772a03f40/2229460523/scripts/vscripts/admin_system/vslib/easylogic.nut#L194).
+Use the [second link](https://wiki.alliedmods.net/Left_4_dead_2_events) to look up some of the details for the events.

    + Follow the example file in **admin system/hooks/** directory to start writing your own functions for game events!